A global partnership to tackle disability exclusion.

 Our current focus is on defining a standard model of basic inclusive pre-primary and primary education.
 We have completed a desk review of best practice and conducted participatory research to help inform a new model for Inclusive Education.
 Read our latest insights here:

-Inclusive Futures is funded through UK Aid Connect, a DFID funding initiative that awards grants to groups who create innovative solutions to complex development challenges to make real change.
+Inclusive Futures is funded through UK Aid Connect, an FCDO funding initiative that awards grants to groups who create innovative solutions to complex development challenges to make real change.
 It demonstrates the UK government’s commitment to global leadership on inclusive development by ensuring people with disabilities are central to international development policy-making and programmes.

 The partnership includes: Action on Disability and Development (ADD International) | BBC Media Action | Benetech | BRAC | Development Initiatives | Humanity & Inclusion | Inclusion International | The Institute of Development Studies | International Disability Alliance | Leonard Cheshire | Light for the World | Sense International | Sightsavers | Social Development Direct | Standard Chartered | Youth Career Initiative